What Is Passive Liveness Detection & Why You Need It

 Let’s be honest, perfect lighting is rarely a given.
 A user trying to log in at night or in a room with harsh backlighting can present a real challenge for liveness detection systems.
 A poorly illuminated selfie can wash out the subtle textures, shadows, and reflections that algorithms use to confirm a person is real and three-dimensional.
 This can cause the system to mistake a real person for a flat, static image, resulting in a frustrating false rejection.
 To counter this, leading solutions incorporate intelligent features like AI-powered image enhancement, which can adjust the image in real time to pull out key details and ensure an accurate reading even when the lighting is less than ideal.

-Managing Device Compatibility and Image Quality
+Solving for Device Compatibility and Image Quality

 Your user base is diverse, and so are their devices.
 Your passive liveness solution needs to perform just as well on a brand-new iPhone as it does on a three-year-old Android or a standard laptop webcam.
 This variation in hardware means a wide range of camera resolutions, sensor quality, and processing power.
 A system that relies on extremely high-resolution images will fail a significant portion of your users.
 The challenge is to build an algorithm that is sensitive enough to detect signs of life from a variety of image qualities without compromising on security.
 This ensures that your verification process is accessible and equitable for everyone, regardless of the device they own.